Does Bankruptcy Clear Tax Debt? Sometimes, If It Passes Four Tests

-There's a stubborn myth that tax debt is permanent, that you can discharge your credit cards and medical bills in bankruptcy but the IRS follows you forever no matter what.
-It's wrong, and the misunderstanding costs people real money, because some tax debt is fully dischargeable in bankruptcy, wiped out completely, same as any other debt.
-The catch is that not all tax debt qualifies, and the dividing line is a set of four specific rules about timing and conduct.
-Clear all four and that old IRS balance can vanish.
-Miss one and it survives the bankruptcy intact.
+This surprises people because of a stubborn myth that tax debt is permanent: that you can discharge your credit cards and medical bills in bankruptcy but the IRS follows you forever no matter what.
+The misunderstanding costs people real money, because some tax debt really is fully dischargeable, same as any other debt.
+The catch is that not all tax debt qualifies, and the four tests above are the dividing line.

-So here's the precise answer, the kind that actually tells you whether your tax debt can go away: which taxes qualify, the four tests they have to pass, the trap of tax liens, and how this fits with the other tools for dealing with the IRS.
+Below: which taxes are even eligible, each of the four tests in plain terms, the trap of tax liens, and how this fits with the other tools for dealing with the IRS.

 Before the four tests, there's a threshold question: what kind of tax is it?
 Because only some categories of tax debt are dischargeable at all, even in principle.